spineki/spineki.github.io/content/home/closures_as_iterators.md

 ## TL;DR

-- It is possible to use closures to mimic iterators in C++.
+- It is possible to use closures to mimic iterators inC++.
-- The syntax is concise, and focus on the logic rather than the usual boilerplate.
+- The syntax is concise, and focus on the logic rather than on the usual boilerplate.
-- However, a little bit of one-time plumbing is required to get it to work with regular C++ iterators and range-based loops.
+- However, a little bit of one-time plumbing is required to get it to work with regular iterators and range-based loops.
-- Since this methods requires a Sentinel as a iterable::end() value, it is not directly compatible with C++17 std::algorithms.
+- Since this methods requires a Sentinel as an `iterable::end()` value, it is not directly compatible with `C++17` `std::algorithms`.
 - However, this issue vanishes with C++20 ranges algorithm.

 ### Prerequisites:

-The following post expects the user to be familiar with C++17 and iterators.
+The following post expects the user to be familiar with `C++17` and iterators.

 ## Introduction